✯ ✯ Bush School DC Accepting NSI Applications for Fall 2022 ✯ ✯

 What criteria does the Admissions Committee use in evaluating applicants?

-The Admissions Committee for the Bush School Washington, DC, evaluates students holistically based on their statement of purpose, resume, transcripts, and recommendations.
+The Admissions Committee for The Bush School DC, evaluates students holistically based on their statement of purpose, resume, transcripts, and letters of recommendation.
 Successful applicants are those with academic potential and leadership qualities who show a propensity for serving in the public, nonprofit, and private sectors domestically and internationally.

-Can we visit the Washington, DC, Teaching Site?
+Can we visit The Bush School DC Teaching Site?

 Application